- Position: Associate Professor of Marketing

 - Location: G.04 18 Lyddon Terrace

-Dr. Sourindra Banerjee is a Lecturer (.i.e.
-Assistant Professor equivalent) of Marketing at Leeds University Business School, University of Leeds.
-Dr. Banerjee specializes in understanding 1) how emerging market firms grow through international expansion and innovation; 2) how to improve the effectiveness of salespeople; and 3) how firms can effectively use social media
+Dr. Sourindra Banerjee is an Associate Professor of Marketing at Leeds University Business School, University of Leeds.
+Dr. Banerjee specializes in understanding 1) how emerging market firms grow through international expansion and innovation; 2) how to improve the effectiveness of salespeople; and 3) how firms can effectively use social media.

 Dr. Banerjee’s research has been published in Journal of Marketing (2015 and 2020), Journal of Product Innovation Management (2019), International Marketing Review (2018), Journal of Management Inquiry (2017) and Journal of Business Research (2017).

-Dr. Banerjee's 2015 article in Journal of Marketing, was a finalist for the prestigious 2016 Marketing Science Institute/H. Paul Root Award for significant contribution to the advancement of the practice of marketing.
+Dr. Banerjee's 2015 article in Journal of Marketing, was a finalist for the prestigious 2016 American Marketing Association/Marketing Science Institute/H. Paul Root Award for significant contribution to the advancement of the practice of marketing.
 This article is also a finalist for the 2020 Sheth Foundation Journal of Marketing Award.
-This Journal of Marketing article received media mentions in Wall Street Journal, Economic Times, Science Daily, Cambridge Judge Business School webpage, Warwick Business School webpage and was featured as a cover article of Warwick Business School Core Magazine.
+This Journal of Marketing article received media mentions in Economic Times, Business Standard, Phys.org, One India, Science Daily, India Empire, India TV News, SME Times, EurekAlert!, Times Ascent, BizEd, Prweb, Hankyung Job & Joy, London Business School Webpage, Cambridge Judge Business School webpage, Cambridge Business Magazine, CJBS Insight, Cambridge Executive and Professional Education, Warwick Business School webpage and was featured as a cover article of Warwick Business School Core Magazine.

 Dr. Banerjee’s research addresses managerially relevant questions in Intenational Marketing, Innovation, Sales Management and Social Media Dynamics by applying cutting edge econometric models on large empirical datasets.
 These datasets are collected from India, Bangladesh, USA, UK and Germany.